EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-trafficaction/vpn-trafficaction.md

 If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my action" or 'my action').

 <b>qual</b>
 Protocol, either HTTP or TCP, to be used with the action.
-If you specify TCP, single sign-on cannot be configured.
 Possible values: http, tcp

 <b>appTimeout</b>